Got a question? You're probably not alone!

 This machine is on the Silberrad Centre side of the library, there is a feed both inside and outside of the library.

 There are toilets on most floors of the library.
 On the ground floor, they are by the Large Reading Room.
-On floors 2 to 5, there a gender-neutral toilets in the new side, to the left of the entrances.
+On floors 2 to 5, there a gender-neutral toilets in the north side, to the left of the entrances.

 If you are looking for subject specific resources, have a look at the Research & Subject Support.
 Here, you will find links to useful resource, organised by subject.